Air quality: an urban challenge on many scales

 GNSS (Global Navigation Satellite System) plays also a role in the service, since the service is aimed at providing people Air Quality information at their location.
 Currently the person’s location is used to assess their time zone, and show the correct data.
 In the future this may be extended with more location based services.

 The AIR-Portal Feasibility study was successfully completed in April of 2017 and the current project is the Demonstration Project that followed from it.

-The Demonstration project started in October 2017, and currently entering its verification and validation phase.
+The Demonstration project started in October 2017, and had its Final Review in July 2019.
 There was some difficulty in engaging end users since often institutional (cities) customers have long decision and procurement processes.
 However, the new pilot end users were found, that are committed to the rest of the project.